kadirahq/flow-router/README.md

 For a single interaction, router only runs once.
 That means, after you've visit a route, first it will call `middlewares`, then `subscriptions` and finally `action`.
 After that happens, there is no way any of those methods to be called again for that route visit.

 You can define routes anywhere in the `client` directory.
 But, we recommend to add it on `lib` redirectory.
 Then `fast-render` can detect subscriptions and send them for you.
-(We'll talk about this is a moment).
+(We'll talk about this in a moment).

 ## Subscription Management